 3.4 An objection letter was submitted on 25th April 2017 highlighting concerns raised by our members and asks highlighted of Network Rail.
-Further this objection letter included a table highlighting the specific comments in regard to eleven crossings proposed for closure in Cambridgeshire.
-The table is at Annex 1.
-The comments highlighted problems our members will face if the crossings are closed and requested further justification from Network Rail.
+A statement of case was submitted on behalf of our members affected in Suffolk on 13th July 2017.
 Issues and concerns were raised on behalf of members for the following crossings: